Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 • controlled platelet isolation

-• multiple volume options for different clinical workflows
+• multiple blood-volume options

-The Growing Interest in Orthobiologics
+Growing Interest in Orthobiologics

-Modern medicine continues to advance along two complementary paths:
+Modern medicine continues to advance along two complementary paths.

-• How preparation methods influence PRP composition
+• how preparation methods influence PRP composition

-• How platelet concentration affects biological signaling
+• how platelet concentration affects biologic signaling

-• How leukocyte levels influence inflammatory responses
+• how leukocyte levels influence inflammatory responses

 Conclusion